mohammed1006/darknet/README.md

 8.2.
 One can also set the `-mAP_epochs` in the training command if less or more frequent mAP calculation is needed.
 For example in order to calculate mAP for each 2 Epochs run `darknet.exe detector train data/obj.data yolo-obj.cfg darknet53.conv.74 -map -mAP_epochs 2`

-8.2.
-One can also set the `-mAP_epochs` in the training command if less or more frequent mAP calculation is needed.
-For example in order to calculate mAP for each 2 Epochs run `darknet.exe detector train data/obj.data yolo-obj.cfg darknet53.conv.74 -map -mAP_epochs 2`

 9. After training is complete - get result `yolo-obj_final.weights` from path `build\darknet\x64\backup\`

  * After each 100 iterations you can stop and later start training from this point.
 For example, after 2000 iterations you can stop training, and later just start training using: `darknet.exe detector train data/obj.data yolo-obj.cfg backup\yolo-obj_2000.weights`